YouMusic/YouMusicApi/README.md

 * **Sample Call:**

-  This is a example cURL call to our API which stores the returned data in a file named _response.json_
+  This is a example cURL call to our API which stores the returned data in a file named _response.json_.

   ```
   curl http://youmusic.com/api/v1/stream/2gFJuEbk5DY > response.json